dapx/bzaar/README.md

 # Bzaar App

 Bzaar is an application like a centralized e-commerce to small and medium fashion stores.
-Hence, It will allow to create your store page and put your products to selling.
+Hence, It will allow you to create your store page and put your products to selling.

 For buyers, they will search and buy your products.